MuhammedBuyukkinaci/My-Docker-Notes/README.md

 ![Docker Image](https://github.com/MuhammedBuyukkinaci/My-Docker-Notes/blob/master/img/03_layer1_2.png)

-40) To pull an image from docker hub
+40) An image has a pattern of REPOSITORY_NAME:TAG (nginx:latest, httpd:alpine, ozgurozturknet/app1:latest).
+TAG is latest by default.
+To pull an image from docker hub

 ```
 docker image pull alpine